tarafdar/ECE1373_assignment2/README.md

 The above test creates a file in the data directory for each batch layer called dma_out.
 The nn_params/softMax.py script pumps the data out of the last fully connected layer  through a softmax and compares the results with the label information.
 This will give you an accuracy result of your network.

+To verify accuracy you can run the following:

+``python nn_params/softMax.py --total_batches <number of batches> --model <location of deploy.txt>  --weights <location of caffemodel (weights)> --image_root_path <location of where you would like to dump your batch data> --last_fc <the name of the fully connected layer before the softmax> --softmax <name of the softmax layer>``

+Like the above python script in generating data, the default parameters are what you would be using for this assignment so:

+``python nn_params/softMax.py``

+Will suffice